 10. Native American Direct Loan

-The Native American Direct Loan provides financing to eligible Native American veterans to buy, improve or build a home on federal trust land.
+The Native American Direct Loan (NADL) provides financing to eligible Native American veterans and their spouses to buy, improve or build a home on federal trust land.
 This loan differs from traditional VA loans in that the VA is the mortgage lender.

-The NADL has no down payment or private insurance requirements, and closing costs are low.
-And you’re not limited to only one property; you can get more than one NADL.
-Not all states are eligible, though.
+The NADL has no down payment or PMI requirements, and closing costs are low.
+You’re not limited to only one property — you can get more than one NADL.
+However, not all states are eligible.